indeedeng/iwf/README.md

   * search for workflows in Cadence/Temporal WebUI in Advanced tab
   * search attribute type must be registered in Cadence/Temporal server before using for searching because it is backed up ElasticSearch
   * the data types supported are limited as server has to understand the value for indexing
+  * See [Temporal doc](https://docs.temporal.io/concepts/what-is-a-search-attribute) and [Cadence doc](https://cadenceworkflow.io/docs/concepts/search-workflows/) to understand more about SearchAttribute

 ## Advanced Concepts & Usage
 On top of the above basic concepts, you may want to deeply customize your workflow by using the below features.

+### More advanced command types
+* `InterStateChannelCommand`: will be waiting for a value being published from another state(internally in the same workflow)
+* WIP `LongRunninngActivityCommand`: will schedule a Cadence/Temporal activity.
+This is only necessary for long-running activity like hours/days.

 ### WorkflowStartOption
 * IdReusePolicy